 (b) in an efficient and professional manner.

-3.1 Subject to your and your Authorised Users’ compliance with these Terms and the payment of any applicable Fees, we grant you (and your Authorised Users) a non-exclusive, non-transferable (except with our written permission), non-sublicensable (except as otherwise permitted under these Terms), personal and revocable licence to access and use the SaaS Services solely for your internal business purposes and as contemplated by these Terms, for the Term (Licence).
+3.1 Subject to your and your Authorised Users’ compliance with these Terms and the payment of any applicable Fees, we grant you (and your Authorised Users) a non-exclusive, non-transferable (except with our written permission), non-sublicensable (except as otherwise permitted under these Terms), personal and revocable licence to access and use the SaaS Services solely for your internal business purposes and as contemplated by these Terms, for the applicable Subscription Period (Licence).

 3.2 You must not (and must ensure that any Authorised Users do not) access or use the SaaS Services except as permitted by the Licence and you must not and must ensure that any other person (including an Authorised User) does not:

-(b) use the SaaS Services in any way that damages, interferes with or interrupts the supply of the SaaS Services;
+(c) use the SaaS Services in any way that damages, interferes with or interrupts the supply of the SaaS Services;

-(c) introduce malicious programs into our hardware and software or Systems, including any viruses or malware through any channel;
+(d) introduce malicious programs into our hardware and software or Systems, including any viruses or malware through any channel;

-(d) allow others to access or use your/their Account, password or authentication details;
+(g) allow others to access or use your/their Account, password or authentication details;

-(e) continue to use the SaaS Services after termination of their employment and/or relationship with you;
+(h) continue to use the SaaS Services after termination of their employment and/or relationship with you;

-(f) use the SaaS Services to carry out security breaches or disruptions of a network.
+(i) use the SaaS Services to carry out security breaches or disruptions of a network.
 This includes accessing data where you are not the intended recipient or logging into a server or account that you are not expressly authorised to access or corrupting any data (including network sniffing/monitoring, pinged floods, packet spoofing, denial of service and forged routing information for malicious purposes);

-(g) use any program/script/command, or send messages of any kind, with the intent to interfere with, or disable, any person’s use of the SaaS Services;
+(j) use any program/script/command, or send messages of any kind, with the intent to interfere with, or disable, any person's use of the SaaS Services;

-(h) use the SaaS Services to circumvent user authentication or security of any of our networks, accounts or hosts or those of members or suppliers;
+(k) use the SaaS Services to circumvent user authentication or security of any of our networks, accounts or hosts or those of members or suppliers;

-(i) use the SaaS Services to transmit, publish or communicate material that is defamatory, offensive, abusive, indecent, menacing or unwanted; and
+(l) use the SaaS Services to transmit, publish or communicate material that is defamatory, offensive, abusive, indecent, menacing or unwanted; and

-(j) applicable, send any form of harassment via email, or any other form of messaging, whether through language, frequency, or size of messages, or use the Services in breach of any person’s privacy (such as by way of identity theft or “phishing”).
+(m) if applicable, send any form of harassment via email, or any other form of messaging, whether through language, frequency, or size of messages, or use the Services in breach of any person's privacy (such as by way of identity theft or "phishing").

 4.1 You will require an Account, and each of your Authorised Users will require a login (which is linked to your Account), in order to use the Services.